cisagov/prescup-challenges/pc4/individual-a/round2-yara-ready-for-this/solution/README.md

    - Operation is RegSetValue Include
    <img src="img/c36-6.PNG"/>

 3. Click **OK**.
 This should clear any existing events and start the capture.
-Verify that that events are being captured by making sure that the sqare icon under the **Event** menu is highlighted in blue.
+Verify that that events are being captured by making sure that the square icon under the **Event** menu is highlighted in blue.
 4. Run **Adsvcexec.exe** from the command line.
 5. You will notice a value set in **HKCU\SOFTWARE\Microsoft\Fax\UserInfo\runcount**.
 A quick online search will verify that this key is not normally here.
 <img src="img/c36-7.PNG"/>